A Lil’ History about Diners, Drive-Ins & Luncheonettes

 While it’s true that having a pretty girl serve you food increased sales, in the long run, it created problems with fellas loitering.
 McDonald’s found a way to streamline food service and cut out the problems with drive-in service.

-Once that new system spread to restaurants nationwide, the popularity of drive-ins began to wane.
-But it was the even more popular drive-thru service that would deal a significant blow to drive-ins.
+Once that new system spread to restaurants nationwide, drive-ins‘ popularity began to wane.
+But it was the even more popular drive-thru service that would significantly damage them.

 I wasn’t around to experience the original drive-in.
 My first taste of it was watching Happy Days on TV.
-I dreamed of eating and hanging out at Arnold’s Drive-In featured on the program.
+I dreamed of eating and hanging out at Arnold’s Drive-In, which was featured on the program.

 Luncheonettes or Lunch Counters